 From 2001 to 2003, I put in countless hours designing and building a green home in Carrollton, Georgia.
-It’s a beautiful house and one of the best high performance homes in the Southeast.
-It’s got very little infiltration (1.7 ACH50) and no duct leakage.
-It’s designed to take advantage of the Sun, with lots of windows on the South side that let in the heat in the winter but have overhangs that keep it out in summer.
+It’s a beautiful house and a high performance home.
+It’s got very low air leakage (1.7 ACH50) and no duct leakage since the ducts are all inside the building enclosure.
+It’s designed to take advantage of the Sun, with lots of windows on the South side that let in light and heat in winter.
+And the overhangs are designed to keep the heat out in summer.
 It’s also got a composting toilet and greywater system.

-I’d never built anything bigger than a bookcase before that, so I took a green-building class to get up to speed.
-One of the main things I got out that class was the inspiration to build with structural insulated panels (SIPs), a kind of sandwich made of foam and OSB (oriented strand board, that flaky plywood you see in new houses).
+I’d never built anything bigger than a bookcase before that, so I took a weekend home-building class to get up to speed.
+One of the main things I got out of that class was the idea to build with structural insulated panels (SIPs), a kind of sandwich made of expanded polystyrene foam and OSB (oriented strand board, that flaky plywood you see in new houses).

 I loved seeing the house come together, and I really learned a lot about how houses work (like I learned how engines work when I rebuilt one).